 For some years now, I’ve kept a tally of the books I read.
-Two years ago I started counting how many of the authors I read are men and how many are women.
+In 2014 I started counting how many of the authors are men and how many are women.

 Here are my complete reading statistics to date:

 - 2007: male 30, female 16 (out of 46 books total, 46 authors total)

 - 2008: male 25, female 18 (out of 43 books total, 43 authors total)